 Reviewing UK Climate Goals

-The UK has a target of 100% of its electricity being produced without carbon emissions by 2035.
+The UK has a target of 100% of its electricity being produced without by 2035.

 Considering this goal is less than 15 years away and the government has already spent £198 billion on renewable power infrastructure since 2010, there are increasing concerns over how far away we are from our green goal.